marcomayer/ethersync-jetbrains/README.md

 (see [install from disk] instructions for IntelliJ).
 Please note, that this version currently targets Ethersync 0.8.

+## Follow mode

+When the plugin is running you can follow another collaborator’s cursor directly from the ethersync tool window toolbar.
+Click *Follow peer* to pick a remote cursor, and use *Stop following* to return to your own caret.

 # Development

 The development instructions can be found [here](DEVELOPMENT.md).